fredldotme/Tide/README.md

 Tide IDE is a WebAssembly development environment for all kinds of form factors, but mainly for touch-enabled computing devices.
 It features:

 - A simple yet functional Qt/QML-based user interface
 - Integrated compiler toolchain with recent C & C++ support
 - Debugger with breakpoints & single-stepping
+- Various libraries included
 - Autocomplete with search
 - Autoformat
 - Console with stdout/stderr filtering